JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 <img src="../../imgs/3_4_tpe.png" width=1000>
 </pre>

-Therefore,as both sampler only have one trial, we can say that the *tpe* sampler has a much higher sample efficiency compared to the *brute-force* sampler.
+Therefore, as both sampler only have one trial, we can see that the *tpe* sampler has a much higher sample efficiency compared to the *brute-force* sampler.

-We could continue and check the best trial accuracy for both samplers from n_trial=1 to 5.
+We could continue to check the best trial accuracy for both samplers from n_trial=1 to 5.

 <img src="../../imgs/3_4_compare.png" width=600>

+It is evident that the TPE method consistently maintains a relatively high best trial accuracy.
+In contrast, the brute-force method exhibits significant fluctuations in accuracy as the data_loader order has been randomized.